 It was never about the technology

 Every one of these studies arrives at the same conclusion, independently, across different methodologies and sample sizes.
 The technology works.
 The implementations don't.
+RAND's interviews identified five consistent root causes, and they map directly onto patterns that Gartner, McKinsey, and S&P Global found independently.

 What this looks like at a 20-person company